JudeQuintana/terraform-main/docs/routing-policy-language.md

 ### Why this is a strong model

-1. **Correctness by construction** -- The compiler generates routes from a closed algebra.
+1. **Correctness by construction.** The compiler generates routes from a closed algebra.
 There is no configuration state where an unintended route can appear.
    Every VPC pair resolves to a deterministic reachable/unreachable answer at compile time.

-2. **You don't need to know routing** -- Operators declare *intent* ("these VPCs can reach each other, those cannot").
+2. **You don't need to know routing.** Operators declare *intent* ("these VPCs can reach each other, those cannot").
 The compiler handles the cartesian product, self-route exclusion, CIDR expansion, and route table distribution.
    The output is auditable in `terraform plan` before anything is applied.

-3. **Dual-stack from a single declaration** -- One policy controls both IPv4 and IPv6 routing.
+3. **Dual-stack from a single declaration.** One policy controls both IPv4 and IPv6 routing.
 The IPv6 engine mirrors the IPv4 engine exactly, with null checks for VPCs that don't have IPv6 assigned.
 No separate policy required.

-4. **Scope-invariant** -- The same policy language and evaluation works identically at every IR level:
+4. **Scope-invariant.** The same policy language and evaluation works identically at every IR level:
-   - **Regional IR** (Centralized Router) -- intra-region VPC routing
+   - **Regional IR** (Centralized Router): intra-region VPC routing
-   - **Global IR** (Full Mesh Trio) -- cross-region VPC routing
+   - **Global IR** (Full Mesh Trio): cross-region VPC routing
-   - **Domain IR** (Super Router) -- cross-region and intra-region VPC routing across peered routers
+   - **Domain IR** (Super Router): cross-region and intra-region VPC routing across peered routers

 ## Forwarding Plane vs. Policy Edge

 The architecture uses a single TGW route table per TGW.
 This is a deliberate design choice: the TGW is treated as a pure forwarding plane.
-It knows how to reach every VPC attachment -- full mesh at the transit layer, unconditionally.
+It knows how to reach every VPC attachment, providing full mesh at the transit layer unconditionally.
 TGW routes are generated directly from topology (L0 -> L4) and are never subject to policy filtering.

 Policy exists exclusively at the edge: VPC route tables.
 A VPC either has a route to a destination or it doesn't.
 If the route is absent, the packet never